Research: a response to the desire to learn

 "I have always needed to learn how to solve problems."

 Katy Tcha-Tokey, who was born in 1987 in Lomé, Togo, has been drawn to science since childhood.
-Curious by nature, she was quickly introduced to computer science by her family and friends, and decided to make this field her specialty.
-So, it was only natural that after obtaining her scientific baccalaureate in 2005, she embarked on studies in chemical engineering and process engineering and enrolled in a master's program atthe University of Toulouse III - Paul Sabatier.
-After five years of study, she obtained a master's degree in computer science, specializing in Human-Computer Interaction, and acquired advanced skills in the design, evaluation, and implementation of interactive computer systems for human use.
+Naturally curious, she was introduced to computer science at an early age by her family and friends, and decided to make this field her specialty.
+Thus, it was only natural that after earning her science baccalaureate in 2005, she embarked on studies in chemical engineering and process engineering and enrolled in Master of Science the University of Toulouse III – Paul Sabatier.
+After five years of study, she earned a Master of Science Computer Science, specializing in Human-Computer Interaction, thereby acquiring advanced skills in the design, evaluation, and implementation of interactive computer systems for human use.

 "I wanted to do research that required much more creativity than working in a company."